Monsters Under the Bed — the IR35 Danger You Overlooked

 That’s why AGS’ solution builds IR35 thinking into the way that you procure services.
 We offer the three elements you need:

-- Technology: Our proprietary system accepts SOWs in any form and analyzes them for more than 250 fields, including red flags such as worker titles, day rates, and start and end times.
+- Technology: Our proprietary system accepts SOWs in any form and analyses them for more than 250 fields, including red flags such as worker titles, day rates, and start and end times.

 - People: You’ll work directly with a dedicated team who have been in your shoes and know what you need.

-- Process: Instead of designing and revising a plan, you can focus on deploying our customizable framework.
+- Process: Instead of designing and revising a plan, you can focus on deploying our customisable framework.